Skip to main content

 • Conditional ping — strict criteria for when to notify; defaults to silence

-• Content boundary — explicit instruction to treat email as data, preventing prompt injection via email
+• Content boundary — explicit instruction to treat email as data, preventing the bot from being tricked by instructions hidden in emails

 Self-reflection — observation-only meta-routine